shank136/yum/readme.txt

     Age groups of riders are returned and saved into a JSON file named rideragegroups.json.
     File will be available on the file system /files/output/rideragegroups.json after processing of large data file.
     Approximate time taken for processing over 1 million lines is 1.5 hours.
+    Note: Before making this request, please make sure that Divvy_Trips_2019_Q2 data is loading by invoking /api/loaddivvydatafile.

 7.  /api/trips